Our Veterinary Team

 Pictured with Megan is Tiki.

-Ashley is currently a student at Northwestern Connecticut Community College majoring in the Veterinary Technology program in the hopes of becoming a Certified Veterinary Technician.
+Ashley attended Northwestern Connecticut Community College majoring in the Veterinary Technology program.
 We are very excited to welcome her to our team as she begins her veterinary career.
 Growing up, she has always had a deep love for all animals and is driven to help them in any way she can.
 She has two cats of her own named Henrie and Bear, as well as three dogs: Jappo, Snickers and Moose.

 “I started working at Cat’s Corner because I wanted to gain experience in the veterinary field while going to school to become a Certified Veterinary Technician.
 The staff was very welcoming and willing to help me.
 They knew I wasn’t coming in with much experience, but from my first day they made me feel like part of their family.
 Every day I’m learning new things and challenged to keep growing.
 The team at Cat’s Corner has excellent client communication skills, of which they’ve taught me, and I love being at a place where patients are cared for as if they are our own.”